-In 1912, Griffith Park Zoo was opened in Griffith Park, Los Angeles however as the years progressed, they realised they’d need more space and so the entire zoo was moved 3.2km north to a new location within Griffith Park in 1966.
+In 1912, Griffith Park Zoo was opened in Griffith Park, Los Angeles and proved instantly popular.
+As the years progressed however, they realised they’d need more space and so the entire zoo was moved 3.2km north to a new location within Griffith Park in 1966.
 The old zoo has not only been left abandoned, but also open to the public as a picnic area and hiking trail.
 The site has become popular among urban explorers as a result.

 Eastlake Zoo in East Los Angeles was the first zoo in the LA area and opened in 1885.
 Griffith Park Zoo opened in 1912 and had 15 animals initially.
 Film producer William Nicholas Selig donated a number of animals in the mid 1920s after attempts to turn his studios into a theme park failed.